Ahnaf2002/local-service-connect/CONTRIBUTING.md

-# Contributing to Local Service Connect
+# Contributing to Sheba APP

-Thank you for being part of the Local Service Connect team!
+Thank you for being part of the Sheba APP team!
 This document outlines our contribution guidelines and workflow.

 ## Team Structure